Education in England: History of English education

 During the Middle Ages, schools were established to teach Latin to the sons of the aristocracy destined for priesthood or monastic work with the ministry of government or the law.
 Two universities were established in affiliation with the church: the University of Oxford and the University of Cambridge, to assist in the further training of the Catholic Christian clergy.

 Education in England remained closely linked to religious institutions until the nineteenth century, although charity schools and "free grammar schools", which were open to children of any religious beliefs, became more common in the early modern period.

 Public schools, and the universities of Oxford and Cambridge, for example through English public school football games and the Cambridge rules established in 1848, played a significant role in the development of modern sports, which shaped British sports that spread worldwide.

 Nineteenth century reforms expanded education provision and introduced widespread state-funded schools.
 Until 1870 all schools were charitable or private institutions, but in that year the Elementary Education Act 1870 (33 & 34 Vict. c.
 75) permitted local governments to complement the existing elementary schools in order to fill any gaps.
 The Education Act 1902 allowed local authorities to create secondary schools.
 The Education Act 1918 abolished fees for elementary schools.

 Women's colleges were established in the 19th century to give women access to university education, the first being Bedford College, London (1849), Girton College, Cambridge (1869) and Newnham College, Cambridge (1871).
 The University of London established special examinations for women in 1868 and opened its degrees to women in 1878.
-University College Bristol (now the University of Bristol) became the first mixed higher education institution upon its foundation in 1876, followed in 1878 by University College London (which had held some mixed classes starting in 1871).
+University College Bristol (now the University of Bristol) became the first mixed higher education institution in England upon its foundation in 1876, followed in 1878 by University College London (which had held some mixed classes starting in 1871).